bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 * **Arguments** are the things on which you issue the command on (e.g. files, directories).
 * **Options** (also called **flags**) are parameters that control the command's behaviour.
   * Multiple options can usually be written together if they don't require values.
+    ```bash
+    command -abcd -e 3
+    ```
-  Example: `command -abcd -e 3` in this command the `-e` is not chained since it takes the numerical value 3.
+    In this command the `-e` is not chained since it takes the numerical value 3.
   * Careful not to separate an `option` from its `-` sign, the command will interpret it as 2 separate options.
   * Also be careful that you actually use a minus sign.
 Some text processors like Word replace minus with a hyphen (a longer horizontal bar).
 While they look the same, programs ultimately only care about the numerical encoding of these symbols, so they will complain.
 * **Long options names** are often alternatives for one-letter options, to ease remembering/readability.
 Some options only have long names (usually the infrequently used).
 * Unix environments are *case sensitive*, meaning `command` and `Command` are different things.
 Most commands have lower case names.

 You can get information on the various options by running `command --help` which will print the info in the terminal or `man command` which will load the manual page.
 You can move up/down with arrow keys and exit by pressing `q`.

 You can use the the up arrow key to scroll back through your command history.
-If you want to re-run a comman you ran proviously, press the arrow up key until you reach it.
+If you want to re-run a comman you ran proviously, press the arrow up key until you reach it and then `[ENTER]`.
 Press the arrow down key to get back to the "present".

 ## Files and directories
 The Unix file system has a hierarchical structure and it is organized as an inverted tree:
-* The root directory is at the top of the tree
+* The root directory is at the top of the tree.
 * Files and directories (containing files and/or subdirectories) branch out from the root.

 Files and directories can be accessed through their: